Louis P. Peck: Judicial career

 In September 1981, Governor Richard A. Snelling appointed Peck as an associate justice of the Vermont Supreme Court, filling the vacancy created by the retirement of Robert W. Larrow.
 Peck's appointment marked a break with Vermont's longstanding tradition of appointing judges of the Vermont Superior Court to the Supreme Court.
 (Larrow's 1974 appointment was also a break with tradition; previously the chief judge of the superior court was chosen by seniority, and the chief judge was appointed to the Supreme Court when a vacancy occurred.
 Larrow was serving on the Superior Court at the time of his appointment to the Supreme Court, but was not the chief judge.)

 Peck's tenure was best known for his challenge to Vermont's mandatory retirement law for judges.
 The state constitution required judges to retire at age 70; when Peck refused to retire after turning 70, the state sued to remove him.
 Peck argued that federal laws prohibiting age discrimination should take precedence over the state constitution.
 His challenge was heard by the United States Court of Appeals for the Second Circuit, which agreed in July 1989 that he could not be compelled to retire.
 Having made his legal point and established a precedent for future age discrimination claims, Peck retired in 1990, and was replaced by Denise R. Johnson.

 Playwright and actor

 Peck was a longtime member of the Montpelier Theatre Guild and Actor’s Equity, and authored and directed numerous plays.
 He also appeared in productions at The Stowe Playhouse and Goddard College.
 During his work in local and regional theater, Peck acted in more than a hundred plays.

 Retirement and death

 In retirement, Peck continued to reside in Montpelier.
 He died at the Woodridge Nursing Home in Berlin, Vermont on May 8, 2008.

 Family

-In 1952, Peck married Iride J. Falacci (1924-2003) of Montpelier.
+In 1952, Peck married Iride Joan Falacci (1924-2003) of Montpelier.
 They were the parents of daughters Katherine, Barbara and Nancy.